AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

        Increment (X);
     end Show_Precondition_Violation;

-Similarly, consider the incorrect implementation for function ``Absolute`` below, which violates its postcondition.
-One way to detect this error is by compiling the function with assertions enabled and testing is on suitable inputs that trigger the violation.
-Another way which does not require guessing suitable inputs is to run GNATprove.
+Similarly, consider the incorrect implementation of function ``Absolute`` below, which violates its postcondition.
+Likewise, one way to detect this error is by compiling the function with assertions enabled and testing with inputs that trigger the violation.
+Another way, one which again doesn't require finding the inputs needed to demonstrate the error, is to run GNATprove.

 .. code:: ada run_button
    :class: ada-run-expect-failure